Guidelines and Schedule

 Whether or not the student receives Honors, any student who writes a Senior Reseach Paper is encouraged, both in the fall and especially in the spring after completion, to disseminate the research conducted in the Senior Research Paper.
 The following forums are suggested for the presentation of research:

 Senior Colloquium (March).
 This annual event in the department is intended to showcase work being done by majors in Classical Studies and Ancient History.
 In addition to the regular sampling of work by all seniors, students who have completed a Senior Research Paper may be invited to present a sampling of their work.

-At Penn, undergraduate work is regularly published in CUREJ: College Undergraduate Research Journal, with the consent of the advisor.
+At Penn, undergraduate work is regularly published on Penn's Scholarly Commons site entitled Senior Research Papers in Classical Studies" or in CUREJ: College Undergraduate Research Journal, with the consent of the advisor.
 Students should also consider making a submission to Discentes, the Penn undergrad magazine in Classical Studies, pubished every semester, or to other undergraduate journals such as Aisthesis at Stanford.